-If the Division has no record of receipt of an application, election, or claim, such document will have no effect unless you can provide reasonable proof that it was sent to the Division.
+If the Division has no record of receipt of an application, election, waiver of coverage or claim, such document will have no effect unless you can provide reasonable proof that it was sent to the Division.
 Reasonable proof includes such items as a certified mail receipt or a receipt stamp from the Division.